-Dr Justus Jansen (Litigation Lawyer of the Year 2019/2020, BestLawyers) is Head of the Dispute Resolution practice group at GSK Stockmann since 2014.
+Dr Justus Jansen (Litigation Lawyer of the Year 2020, Trade Lawyer of the Year 2021) is heading the Dispute Resolution practice group at GSK Stockmann since 2014.

 The team has 23 members and is thus considered one of the largest dispute resolution teams in Germany with widely recognised expertise and track record in commercial, banking & finance, energy, international plant engineering and corporate disputes as well as in post-M&A disputes.
 In addition, investment protection proceedings have become an elementary part of the Dispute team’s ongoing advisory practice.Currently, the firm is involved in a large number of arbitration proceedings under the rules of the German Arbitration Institute (DIS), of the International Chamber of Commerce (ICC), under the Belgian Arbitration Rules (CEPANI), under the rules of the London Court of International Arbitration (LCIA, currently 17 proceedings alone) as well as ad hoc arbitration proceedings.
 Justus Jansen is himself is regularly active as arbitrator as well as in arbitrator’s expert proceedings.